We Faw Down: Production notes

 We Faw Down was filmed in August and September 1928.
 It was the first Laurel & Hardy film directed by Leo McCarey in the director's chair after being a character development supervisor for a period.
 McCarey would go on to direct their best silent entries.
 We Faw Down was reworked during the sound era into the three-reeler Be Big!, and the feature-length Sons of the Desert.

 A contemporary account says that the basic story was contributed, unusually, by Oliver Hardy, who had heard similar gossip from his laundress.
 Critic/historian William K. Everson makes a different contention, tracing the story back to the Mack Sennett comedy Ambrose's First Falsehood.
 Interior shooting took place at the Hal Roach studio; exteriors were shot both on the Roach back lot and on several locations in Culver City.
-The iconic scene of Laurel and Hardy in the gutter after having just been sprayed down by a street cleaning truck was filmed in front of 3912 Van Buren Place in Culver City.
-Today, that section of Van Buren Place has been converted to a pedestrian mall.

 The original Victor sound discs for We Faw Down were thought lost until the 1990s, when a set was discovered.
 Certain European DVD editions feature this original synchronized score, but American DVDs (Region 1) still have music cannibalized from other Laurel & Hardy Victor soundtracks.

 As originally scripted and shot, We Faw Down features the duo fleeing the girls' apartment having pulled on each other's pants, then dart from spot to spot in town trying to find a private place to rectify the situation.
 An irate husband, suspicious cop and belligerent king crab all conspire to thwart the swapping of the pants.
 Though excised from We Faw Down, the footage would be used for their next film Liberty.
 Stan Laurel would eventually reuse this plot device for 1938's Block-Heads.